How to Change Honda Shadow VT700 Oil

 Changing the oil in a Honda Shadow VT 700 is a quick “do-it-yourself” maintenance task that can be taken care of in a handful of minutes.

-Watch the video above and follow the steps below to learn how to do a 1986 Honda Shadow VT700 oil change in a flash!
+Watch the video above and follow the steps below to learn how to do a 1986 Honda Shadow VT700 oil change service.

-Tools and Parts Needed – Honda Shadow VT700 Oil Change
+Tools and Parts – Honda Shadow VT700 Oil Change

 - 17mm socket